ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/RussellOnDenoting.md

 - C(something): It is false that `(`'C(x) is false' is always true`)`

 > What does "always" mean, then?
 And is Russell avoiding the concept of negation, but used the concept "false"?
+> Always does not have a temporal meaning.
+Russell is not avoiding the concept of negation.

 **Remark:**